benvanik/vr.js/README.md

     cd vr.js
     git submodule init
     git submodule update
-    run-gyp.bat
+    make-gyp.bat

-Open `build\npvr\npvr.sln` and build.
+Open `build\npvr\vs2010\npvr.sln` and build.
 The outputs will be placed into `build\npvr\Debug\`.

 Run the following to prepare the debug version and register it with Firefox: